Pays de la Loire

 The impressive ruins, dormitory and hospice are well maintained and showcased.

 That said, the Ile Chauvet Abbey is not very easy to find!

-If you are looking for an 'out of the beaten track' experience, I'd recommend you visit the Ile Chauvet Abbey!
+I'd recommend you visit if you are looking for an 'out of the beaten track' experience!

 A field indeed serves as car park; you then you have to climb a series of uneven steps scattered in a small wood before reaching the owners' mansion and the abbey...